United Therapeutics Co. (NASDAQ:UTHR) CEO Martine A. Rothblatt Sells 3,600 Shares

 United Therapeutics Co.
-(NASDAQ:UTHR – Get Free Report) CEO Martine A. Rothblatt sold 3,600 shares of the firm’s stock in a transaction on Thursday, July 18th.
-The stock was sold at an average price of $331.79, for a total value of $1,194,444.00.
-Following the completion of the transaction, the chief executive officer now owns 130 shares in the company, valued at $43,132.70.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+(NASDAQ:UTHR – Get Free Report) CEO Martine A. Rothblatt sold 3,600 shares of the stock in a transaction that occurred on Monday, July 22nd.
+The stock was sold at an average price of $331.32, for a total value of $1,192,752.00.
+Following the completion of the transaction, the chief executive officer now directly owns 130 shares of the company’s stock, valued at approximately $43,071.60.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.

-United Therapeutics (NASDAQ:UTHR – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
-The biotechnology company reported $6.17 earnings per share for the quarter, topping the consensus estimate of $5.63 by $0.54.
-United Therapeutics had a net margin of 42.05% and a return on equity of 18.72%.
-The company had revenue of $677.70 million for the quarter, compared to analysts’ expectations of $620.31 million.
-During the same quarter in the previous year, the business posted $4.86 earnings per share.
-United Therapeutics’s quarterly revenue was up 33.7% on a year-over-year basis.
-On average, research analysts predict that United Therapeutics Co. will post 24.87 EPS for the current fiscal year.
+United Therapeutics (NASDAQ:UTHR – Get Free Report) last posted its earnings results on Wednesday, May 1st.
+The biotechnology company reported $6.17 EPS for the quarter, topping analysts’ consensus estimates of $5.63 by $0.54.
+The business had revenue of $677.70 million during the quarter, compared to analyst estimates of $620.31 million.
+United Therapeutics had a return on equity of 18.72% and a net margin of 42.05%.
+The company’s quarterly revenue was up 33.7% compared to the same quarter last year.
+During the same quarter last year, the company earned $4.86 EPS.
+Equities analysts predict that United Therapeutics Co. will post 24.87 EPS for the current fiscal year.

 About United Therapeutics